What It Takes to Become a BCBA: A Parent's Guide to Certification

 Follow the arrows to see the steps required to become a BCBA — from education to hands-on experience to passing the certification exam.
 Each box contains information about what you need to do at that stage.

-To take the exam, you’ll need to apply through the Behavior Analyst Certification Board (BACB).
-Don’t forget, what does it take to become a BCBA involves meeting eligibility requirements like completing the necessary coursework and gaining supervised experience.
-It might feel like a lot, but understanding what does it take to become a BCBA shows that each step brings you closer to your goal!
+To take the exam, you’ll need to (BACB).
+Don’t forget, involves meeting like completing the necessary coursework and gaining supervised experience.
+It might feel like a lot, but understanding shows that each step brings you closer to your goal!

 The exam itself is made up of multiple-choice questions that cover a range of topics, including ethics, assessment, and intervention strategies.
 Think of it as a way to showcase your knowledge and skills!
 Once you pass, you can then apply for state licensure, which may have its own set of requirements depending on where you live.